How to Set up an African Cichlid Tank: A Guide for Beginner Aquarists

 Buy On Amazon

-Plants in the Tank
+In the Tank

 Live plants can be kept successfully with African Cichlids.
 You may have heard from others, from forums, or your local fish store that you cannot but it is very possible to keep plants.
 There are a few things to keep in mind if you want to attempt to keep plants with African Cichlids.
 First, not all plants will be able to tolerate the high pH of an African cichlid tank.
 Second, not every plant will be compatible with the different types of African Cichlids available.
-That being said, thick leafed anubias species and Java fern will work for virtually any African setup.

-Specialized freshwater lighting systems will need to be considered if you chose to have plants in your African cichlid tank.
+Specialized freshwater lighting systems will need to be considered if you choose to have plants in your African cichlid tank.
 While lighting requirements will vary for different plants, the proper spectrum of light needs to be provided to them.
 You will need lights that emit in the blue and red end of the light spectrum.
 These are wavelengths of 450 and 680 nm.
 Check out my post for planted LED systems, to see systems with the proper wavelengths.

 Wavelengths